hphelion/documentation/cloudos/manage.operational-dashboard.cloud-tab.md

 <tr style="background-color: white; color: black;">
 <td style="min-width:150px;"> <b>User Name</b>  </td>
-<td> Enter the email address that you entered when you set up your account to access the HP Cloud OS Distribution Network (CODN). </td>
+<td> Enter the email address that you entered when you set up your account to access the HP Helion Cloud OS Distribution Network (CODN). </td>
 </tr>

 <tr style="background-color: white; color: black;">
 <td> <b>Password</b>  </td>
-<td> Enter the password that you entered when you set up your account to access the HP Cloud OS Distribution Network. </td>
+<td> Enter the password that you entered when you set up your account to access the HP Helion Cloud OS Distribution Network. </td>
 </tr>

 <tr style="background-color: white; color: black;">
 <td style="min-width:150px;"> <b>Sign up now</b> link  </td>
-<td> Click to go to the "Create Account" page of the HP Cloud OS Distribution Network web site, where you can sign up for an account to access the network. </td>
+<td> Click to go to the "Create Account" page of the HP Helion Cloud OS Distribution Network web site, where you can sign up for an account to access the network. </td>
 </tr>

 </table>